Silat Melayu: Television

 Purba genre also made its way to the television and reached its peak during the 1990s when directors like Uwei Shaari strove to depict silat in its original form by casting martial artists rather than famous actors.
 Series from that period such as Keris Lok Tujuh, Pendekar: Bayangan Harta and Keris Hitam Bersepuh Emas are still regarded as the country's best costume dramas before the genre began to decline in Malaysia after the early 2000s.
 Various styles of silat are regularly showcased in martial arts-themed documentary serials like Mahaguru, Gelanggang and Gerak Tangkas.

-In 2019, Malaysia's very own 'Ultraman Ribut' joins the ranks of the legendary 50-decade spanning Japanese giant superheroes in the Ultra Galaxy Fight: The Absolute Conspiracy mini-series.
-Ultraman Ribut uses a unique fighting style which is a mix of acrobatics and silat martial arts techniques to fight off monsters.
+In 2019, Malaysian animated character 'Ultraman Ribut' joined the ranks of the celebrated 50-decade mini-series spanning Japanese-known superheroes in Ultra Galaxy Fight: The Absolute Conspiracy.
+Ultraman Ribut uses a fighting style which well known in the community, mixing acrobatics and silat martial arts techniques to fight off monsters.